sphinx-doc/sphinx/doc/usage/configuration.rst

    an English speaking customer,
    it will look at ``https://example.com/help/Foo/en.lproj/index.html``.

-   Set this to to :code-py:`None` for no remote content.
+   Set this to :code-py:`None` for no remote content.

 .. confval:: applehelp_index_anchors
    :type: :code-py:`bool`